 (G) In state or federal waters, federal permit required for Highly Migratory Species, excluding Atlantic bonito, little tunny (albacore), and blackfin tuna: 978-281-9370.
 Prior to removal from vessel, all billfishes, swordfish and bluefin tuna must be reported at NC HMS reporting stations.
 DMF website for more details.

-(I) For seasons, bag limits, size limits or closures for tunas, billfishes, and sharks contact NMFS Highly Migratory Species Division 800-894-5528.
-For snapper, grouper, and mackerels contact the South Atlantic Council (843-571-4366 or www.safmc.net) and see the most recent FF-Snapper Grouper recreational proclamation.
+(I) For seasons, bag limits, size limits or closures for tunas, billfishes and sharks, contact NMFS Highly Migratory Species Division 800-894-5528.
+For snapper, grouper and mackerels, contact the South Atlantic Council 843-571-4366 or www.safmc.net, and see the most recent FF-Snapper Grouper recreational proclamation.
 Possession of red snapper is prohibited.

-(K) Grouper in the management unit include: red, yellowfin, yellowmouth, black, snowy, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
+(K) Grouper in the management unit include: snowy, red, yellowfin, yellowmouth, black, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
 The three (3) grouper bag limit also includes blueline, golden and sand tilefish.
-Maximum one golden tilefish per person per day and one snowy grouper per vessel per day (when season is open).
+Maximum of one golden tilefish per person per day and one snowy grouper per vessel per day (when season is open).
 New regulations establish a May 1 through August 31 season for snowy grouper and blueline tilefish.
-No possession of Nassau, Goliath and warsaw grouper, and speckled hind.
-No possession of golden tilefish effective June 3, 2013 through 12:01 A.M.
-January 1, 2014.
+No possession of Nassau, goliath and warsaw groupers and speckled hind.